Barney Smith’s Toilet Seat Museum

-These days, people create modern art from all sorts of strange objects (hello, Magic Gardens!), but several decades ago when Barney Smith started created his own unique plaques by affixing objects to toilet seats, he was definitely thinking outside the box.
+These days, people create modern art from all sorts of strange objects (hello, Philadelphia Magic Gardens!), but several decades ago when Barney Smith started created his own unique plaques by affixing objects to toilet seats, he was definitely thinking outside the box.

 The bulk of his art was composed of random objects stuck to toilet seats.
 They commemorate pop culture trends, sports teams, historic events, basic household products, and everything else you can possibly imagine.

 Of course, each show he’s visited has its own piece of artwork in the museum.
 I bet Babs Walters never thought she’d see her face on a toilet seat!

 The amazing thing about Barney’s museum is that, in addition to the quirky aspect of the homemade toilet art, there’s real history here, including a piece of the Challenger shuttle, a million dollars of shredded cash, and a portion of Saddam Hussein’s toilet from his Iraq bunker.

 Most everybody in San Antonio knew Barney, so people often brought him souvenirs he could use on his toilets.
 That’s how he came into possession of this flushing device from Saddam Hussein’s commode.